 Pak shells forwards areas along LoC in J-K's Poonch

+Pakistani troops also initiated unprovoked ceasefire violation along the LoC in Shahpur sector of the district at 3.45 pm, the officials said.
+The Indian Army is retaliating befittingly, they added.

-Further details are awaited, the officials said.
-They said Pakistan has been repeatedly violating the ceasefire in Rajouri and Poonch districts of J and K.
+The officials said Pakistan has been repeatedly violating the ceasefire in Rajouri and Poonch districts of J and K.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)